 The southern lowlands are still home to lots of Dwarves and their influence on the culture of the area is still very strong.
 The Chineeroon Conclave runs for over a thousand miles along the Elerron River in this area and many miles of the caverns are still inhabited today.
 It is the Dwarves that gave the Sylvan Elves the bonfire, and the Dwarves of the south use them at their festivals even more, even today.
 Beer is still revered and eMostee, the god of beer, is a deity in this area as in Prvest.

 What cities there are in this area are still largely underground in the old conclaves.
-None are over three hundred thousand.
+None but Elerron are over three hundred thousand.
 There are rich farmlands across the river and the whole limeface is now pocked with countless cities and villages.
 The conclave itself connects the whole region underground.
-Streetcars and canals run thru the tunnels.
+Streetcars and canals run thru the tunnels and the Elerron river runs underground for over a hundred miles.
 There are miles and miles of tunnels that are still uninhabited.

 In modern times Dwarven women have broken the strictures of their ancient culture, and you will have little trouble finding company in this region.
 Women in this region are known for their lustiness, but not aggressiveness.
 They like to enjoy their large breasts and public petting is common everywhere, not just in the clubs.

 The climate along the lower Elerron is just about frost free, so a large population was able to live here before the Energy Age.
 Rainfall is not quite as plentiful as in the central basin, but more than adequate.

 There are still a lot of Janeks in the Janek sub-basin, descendants of those who remained behind when most of their nation moved.
 Some parts of their old culture remain, the orderliness and planning.
 The Janeks are taller and fairer than most in the basin, but even in their sub-basin, almost no one is pureblood these days and most have picked up the culture of the Sylvan Elves in the central basin.